Can I get a mortgage using the profits retained in my business?

 Income multiples and deposits

-Some of the banks and building societies offering retained profit mortgages also provide up to five-times salary or even 5.5 times salary mortgages.
+Some of the banks and building societies offering retained profit mortgages also provide mortgages of up to 5 times salary, or even 5.5 times salary.

 Self-employed borrowers will need typically need a 40% deposit to access the most competitively priced rates.
 Although the rates are still very well priced if you have 15% to put toward your property purchase or remortgage.